 In the mood for a modern and eclectic dining experience?
 Try Pusser’s Bar & Grille in Ponte Vedra Beach.
-Salt Life Food Shack serves up everything from sushi to tacos to fresh raw bar options, all with an ocean breeze on its outdoor upper deck on St. Augustine Beach.
+Sunset Grille serves up everything from hamburgers to tacos to fresh raw bar options, all with an ocean breeze on its outdoor upper deck on St. Augustine Beach.
 The rotating farm-to-table menu at Ice Plant Bar & Restaurant is accompanied by its famous specialty cocktails.

 Enjoy a fantastic meal with an even more amazing view at the TPC Clubhouse in the heart of The PLAYERS Stadium Course in Ponte Vedra Beach.
 The view of Matanzas Bay in St. Augustine’s historic district is as great as the food at A1A Ale Works.
 From the balconies within sight of the Castillo de San Marcos to the backyard patio, Meehan’s Irish Pub serves up delicious authentic Irish fare in a lively atmosphere.